akashchaudhari98/akashchaudhari98.github.io/_posts/2020-6-12-what attention why attention.md

 ### Drawbacks of seq2seq model

-1) the encoder-decoder network needs to compress all the information from the source sentence into a single foxed length vector this can create a problem in long sentences and sentences that are bigger than the sentences in the training corpus
+1) The encoder-decoder network needs to compress all the information from the source sentence into a single foxed length vector this can create a problem in long sentences and sentences that are bigger than the sentences in the training corpus

 2) It does not take into account the amount of individual contribution of a word into consideration, attention, on the other hand, understands which words to focus during an individual time-step